New pro women's hockey league to launch in January after deal with Dodgers co-owner, AP sources say - ExBulletin

 If approved, the deal will run through 2031 and there will be a $35,000 minimum salary for players on active rosters, the person said.

-In the meantime, PHF players’ existing contracts have been voided, although there is an agreement to pay the contractors part of their salary through September, the person said.
+In the meantime, PHF players’ existing contracts have been voided, although there is an agreement to pay those under contract a portion of their salary through September, the person said.
 Some players lose contracts worth more than $150,000 over two seasons.

 Among the many issues to be resolved are the number of teams and where they will play.
-The PHF, each doubling team salary cap to $1.5 million has teams in Boston, Toronto and Montreal this season, along with East Rutherford, New Jersey; Hartford, Connecticut; Buffalo, New York; and Richfield, Minnesota.
+The PHF, which doubled each team’s salary cap to $1.5 million this season, has teams in Boston, Toronto and Montreal, along with East Rutherford, New Jersey; Hartford, Connecticut; Buffalo, New York; and Richfield, Minnesota.

 The higher salaries helped the PHF attract several high-profile international players, including Switzerland’s Alina Muller, Sweden’s Emma Soderberg and former Finnish goalkeeper and ex-PWHPA board member Noora Raty.